9 Out of 10 Illegal Aliens Arrested in the U.S. Are Criminals

 Immigration and Customs Enforcement (ICE) Acting Director Thomas Homan said, during an event at the Center for Immigration Studies, that 89 percent of illegal immigrants arrested by ICE have criminal records.

-Of course, they are all criminals.
+Of course, they are all criminals, but we are referencing serious convictions beyond crashing into the U.S. illegally.

 Liberal/Leftist lawmakers have condemned ICE for its raids targeting illegal immigrants, claiming that they are not focused.